 Shadeen Francis, a marriage and family therapist based in Philadelphia, agrees.
 “Quite often, in couples I work with, the issue is not that partners don’t know how to flirt — they forget to make a habit of it, and they become rusty.”

+So, how do you bring it back in and spice up your marriage?
 Here, with help from Francis and Greene is a refresher course in flirting.
 Like pretty much anything related to women, it’s a little complex.
 And occasionally contradictory.
 What else would you expect?

 Focus on her